-Feral Cat TNR Program
+Feral & Community Cat TNR Program

 What is a feral cat?

-A feral cat is an un-owned, unsocialized cat living outdoors, either alone or in a colony.
 Stray and feral cats are responsible for the vast majority of unwanted kittens, and left unchecked, cat populations can grow rapidly.
-The most humane and effective methods of managing feral cat populations is Trap-Neuter-Return, or TNR.
+The most humane and effective methods of managing outdoor cat populations is Trap-Neuter-Return, or TNR.
 APL’s Feral Cat Program offers affordable TNR services to caretakers of the community cat population in central Illinois.
-Feral cats can live long, healthy lives, content in their outdoor home if properly cared for.
+Community cats can live long, healthy lives, content in their outdoor home if properly cared for.

-Studies have shown that catching and killing the cats does little or nothing to reduce feral cat numbers long-term.
-Trap-Neuter-Return, commonly referred to as TNR, is the only proven method of humanely and effectively controlling a feral cat population.
+Studies have shown that catching and killing outdoor cats does little or nothing to reduce cat numbers long-term.
+TNR, is the only proven method of humanely and effectively controlling outdoor cat populations.
 TNR has been endorsed by national animal welfare groups, as well as many animal control departments as the best option for feral cats and the communities they inhabit.

-How can I help feral cats?
+How can I help community cats?

 What is TNR and how does it work?